Hilda Hewlett: Death and legacy

 Hewlett died on 21 August 1943 in Tauranga, North Island, New Zealand.
 Following a service on the railway wharf, she was buried at sea.

-Her grandson's wife Gail Hewlett has carried out exhaustive research into the lives of both Hilda and Maurice Hewlett and published the results of this work; the book was officially launched on 26 April 2010 at St Peter's Church in Vauxhall, London.
+Her grandson's wife Gail Hewlett has carried out exhaustive research into the lives of both Hilda and Maurice Hewlett and published the results of this work; the book was officially launched on 26 April 2010 at St Peter's Church in Vauxhall London.

 A staff photograph and autograph book from the wings section of the Hewlett and Blondeau factory, dated to the First World War, was donated to the Women's Engineering Society's archives in 2022.

 In October 2022, Air Chief Marshal Sir Mike Wigstone opened the RAF's Hilda B Hewlett Centre for Innovation, named in her honour.
-The site specialises in 3D printing and scanning equipment, part of the Royal Air Force’s first steps into advanced component manufacturing.
+It is part of 71 Inspection & Repair Squadron at RAF Wittering on the border of between Cambridgeshire and Northamptonshire.
+The facility specialises in 3D printing and scanning equipment, part of the Royal Air Force’s first steps into advanced component manufacturing.